Tax Fraud & Tax Evasion Penalties

-The defendant was sentenced to almost eight years' imprisonment with a non-parole period of almost five years.
+The defendant was sentenced to almost eight years imprisonment with a non-parole period of just under five years.

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in corporate crime and will be able to guide you through the process while dealing with the various authorities related to your matter.